catalin-f/webtierbench/apps-pending/django/ubuntu/README.md

 The script **install_dw.sh** installs django workload natively.
 It clones the django workload (from [this](https://github.com/Instagram/django-workload) repository) and uses the state of the repository marked by the following commit id: **2600e3e784cb912fe7b9dbe4ebc8b26d43e1bacb**

+NOTICE:
+Before running other test it's recommended to stop services involved in benchmarking, using command: sudo ./stop-benchmark.sh

+This will stop cassandra, memcached, graphite, uwsgi, siege.